-Many expense deductions aren't actually based on money you spend, rather on figures the IRS considers to be normal expenditures for a family of your size living in your particular state.
+Many expense deductions aren't actually based on the money you spend, rather on figures the IRS considers to be normal expenditures for a family of your size living in your particular state.
 The IRS employs the same metrics it uses to determine the amount of money delinquent taxpayers can afford to pay in back taxes.
 These amounts may or may not reflect your personal situation.

 This category includes: